• Skip to primary navigation

 Shortbread Crust

-The crust is a simple, Paleo shortbread.
+The crust is a simple, paleo shortbread.
 It is lightly sweetened and has a soft, buttery texture.
 It's made from:

 • blanched almond flour